Research

 Basic Science Research

-The Gardner Center for Parkinson's Disease and Movement Disorders includes an accomplished team of Ph.D. research scientists, many of whom have worked side-by-side for more than 10 years.
+The Gardner Center for Parkinson’s Disease and Movement Disorders includes an accomplished team of research scientists.
 Supported by a dedicated staff of graduate students, postdoctoral fellows and technicians, the research team is committed to changing the face of Parkinson’s disease through research and discovery.
 The team seeks new ways to manage and alleviate symptoms; it seeks new therapies to slow disease progression; and it seeks, above all, to find a cure.

 The basic science team advances its work through collaborations with clinical and research colleagues across the country and with funding partners, including the Michael J. Fox Foundation and the Davis Phinney Foundation.